joeljogy/Getting-GeoLocation/README.md

 Step-by-step tutorial for this project can be found on https://link.medium.com/wmVyvu20iU

-PS:  Make sure that getlocation.py and the chromedriver.exe are located in the same directory. chromedriver.exe is not to be executed but just stored in the same directory as your python file.
+PS:  Make sure that getlocation.py and the chromedriver.exe are located in the same directory. 'chromedriver.exe' is not to be executed but just stored in the same directory as your python file.

 # Requirements
 * Python 3